-- Met and greeted up to 100 hotel guests daily to ensure they received a warm and friendly welcome.
+- Meeting and greeting up to 100 hotel guests daily to ensure they received a warm and friendly welcome.

-- Took time to understand the needs of each visitors and offered them additional information to enjoy their stay at the hotel.
+- Taking time to understand the needs of each visitors and offering them additional information to enjoy their stay at the hotel.

-- Kept accurate records on check-ins and maintained data confidentiality.
+- Keeping accurate records on check-ins and maintaining data confidentiality.

-- Worked as part of a team of 10 and motivated others whenever possible.
+- Working as part of a team of 10 and motivating others whenever possible.

 February 2015 - June 2018

-- Ensured an exceptional and efficient level of customer service was provided to all gym members.
+- Ensured an exceptional and efficient level of customer service to all gym members.

 - Offered visitors a warm welcome and answered questions about services or memberships.